What is Animal Communication?

 - Focus on your breathing, as the breath comes in, and then goes out.
 Follow your breath for a few minutes.
 By doing this, we become mindful and quiet the mind, shutting out distractions.

-- Visualise your animal friend.
+- Visualize your animal friend.
 Try and view them in your mind – their head, fur, legs, movements.
 Then call them in your mind.

 - When you feel like you may have their attention, or feel a connection, simply ask how you can help them.